TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

  return answer
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- You eliminate half of k on each call â†’ like binary search on rank.
+- You eliminate half of k on each call → like binary search on rank.

 **Complexity (Time & Space):**
 - Time: O(log(k))